mollzilla/greenginn_assignment_m_rey/README.md

 18. Time to tacke "Average Ticker Values".
 As always, will commence with a basic layout which then will be refined according to the nature of the data to be displayed.

-19. Modified dev-server-config adding the following:
-        spdy: {
-            protocols: ['http/1.1']
-        }
-      to fix the following warning: "The development server has disconnected.Refresh the page if necessary."